 - Kids or smaller sleepers – Since the Linenspa has a short profile and a fairly simple construction, most folks are going to sink through the layers quickly.
 That’s why I think it’d be a better fit for smaller sleepers or kids as they’ll experience a bit more support from the mattress.

-- Anyone on a budget, especially college students – At $244.99 for a Queen size, this mattress is a great bargain and would make a solid addition to a new apartment or college dorm room.
+- Anyone on a budget, especially college students – This mattress is a bargain and would make a solid addition to a new apartment or college dorm room, it’s also one of the best mattresses on Amazon.

 - Anyone who wants an innerspring feel – With its open coil system, this hybrid really evokes the feel of a traditional innerspring, so would be a great pick for anyone with a preference for that bouncy vibe.